kevgug/portfolio/static/essays/accountability-ai-autonomy.md

 But what about our intuition that someone, _anyone_, should be responsible when software goes wrong?
 We can look back at each scenario for creating software with autonomous AI and point fingers at whoever wrote the AI instructions.
 For commercial software, we might blame the C-suite.
 For prompt-based personal software, we might blame the user.
 And for personal software that anticipates user needs, we might blame the app builder platform.
 Then again, our previous conclusion hasn't changed: no one can be held fully accountable for how the software turns out.
 We're just running in circles.

-Rather than chasing accountability with the software creators, what if the accountable individual in the AI age is instead the user?
+Rather than chasing accountability with the software creators, what if we can instead shift the responsibility of good software to the user?
 This seems backwards and appears to violate every UX principle.
 The reason is that software markets in the AI age will be highly saturated, due to the rapidly falling barriers for creating software—both skills and cost.

 > It's not unlikely that a user can choose from thousands of close software substitutes in the near future.

+Accountability will disappear as human teams disappear, and the main responsibility of having a good user experience will fall on the users.
 Because users have many options, they have greater responsibility over which software product they decide to use.

 ## Blind trust